AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation

 \subsection{Ablation Study}

-This section tests the sensitivity of our method to its hyperparameters and objective design.
-The experiments were conducted on CIFAR10 using the setup specified at the beginning of \cref{sec: experiments} except that PRN18 was used.
-By default, AROID was trained with $\lambda=0.3$, $\beta=0.8$ and a Diversity limit of $(l=0.9, u=4.0)$ (see \cref{tab: hyperparameters of our method} for an explanation) in this section.
+This section verifies the sensitivity of our method to its hyperparameters and several design choices.
+The experiments were conducted on CIFAR10 with PRN18 and Imagenette with ViT-B/16.
+The default values of hyperparameters are the ones marked in green in \cref{fig: ablation study}.